stennety/mywebsite/_posts/2024-07-20-bayesian-nonlinear-least-squares.md

 where, again $$\boldsymbol{j}_i^T$$ is a _row_ vector representing a row of the Jacobian.
 Wolberg arrives at the same formula using a slightly different approach (Wol06, section 2.5).
-Using this way of calculating the variances saves a significant amount of computations and should be preferred to calculating the whole matrix product.
+Using this way of calculating the variances saves a significant amount of computations and should be preferred to calculating the complete matrix product.

 # References
 (Noc06) J Nocedal & SJ Wright: "Numerical Optimization", Springer, 2nd ed, 2006